mtorpey/wooden-ships/4-optional.md

 --------------------------------

-This section offers a set of optional rules that may be added in any combination to suit the player\'s taste.
+This section offers a set of optional rules that may be added in any combination to suit the player's taste.
 Each optional rule adds greater scope and realism as well as complexity to play of the game.

 [II.
 Timed Moves]{#hd03 .header}